michael-buschbeck/michael-buschbeck.github.io/_posts/2013-10-28-attiny45-as-i2c-master-prelude.markdown

 Its duration is somewhere in the range of milliseconds.

-With a few additional components (a pair of diodes, an analog comparator, a trimmer), I can make the piezo's analog output into a tunable digital one (HIGH when above a given adjustable threshold, LOW otherwise).
+With a few additional components (a pair of diodes, an analog comparator, a trimmer), I can make the piezo's analog output into a tunable digital one (active-low when above a given threshold, high/floating otherwise).
 I could attach that to one of those I&sup2;C port expanders and have the Arduino poll it.
 Those voltage spikes are rather short, so I'd have to poll *really* frequently, or I'll probably miss most.